 Does this happen to you on a regular basis?
 While PrivateVPN is known to offer reliable access to Netflix, its power to securely access global Netflix content is somewhat limited when compared to other VPN providers (like NordVPN).
 This is due to the fact that it limits Netflix access to servers in 19 countries.
 Fewer server locations equal limited Netflix-accessing power.

 A VPN has always been your best bet for accessing Netflix content from your home country when you’re traveling or working abroad.
 This is still true today, even if the streaming giant does do everything in its power to stop VPNs from accessing its service.

 While PrivateVPN usually provides reliable Netflix access, it doesn’t offer the same power that other VPN providers can offer due to its limited global server coverage.

 If you’re a PrivateVPN user, what are your options?

 PrivateVPN not working with Netflix?
 Try this…

-I’ve tested various VPNs and ExpressVPN can reliably unblock Netflix US, UK, AUS, CA, IT, FR, DE, JP and others.
+I’ve tested various VPNs, and NordVPN can reliably provide access to Netflix US, UK, FR, IT, AU, JP and others.
 Offering speeds so fast, you can watch Netflix in HD without the buffering.

-Netflix began actively blocking VPN and proxy servers in 2016.
+Netflix began actively restricting access from VPN and proxy servers in 2016.